Navajo weaving is a tapestry technique which

 using instructions from Bennett's Designing With the Wool, or the weaver can create an original design.

-As our classes are all mixed classes, Navajo weaving students can attend any of the regularly scheduled sessions on Tuesday or Thursday
+As our classes are all mixed classes, Navajo weaving students can attend any of the regularly scheduled sessions on Monday evening 6-9 PM or Tuesday or Thursday

-mornings, 9:30-noon, or Tuesday evening 6-9 PM.
+mornings, 9:30-noon.
 However, we are making additional time available exclusively for Navajo weaving.
-You may register for
+You may request a

 in consecutive weeks; for example, you may schedule a double session every other Saturday, or even once a month.
 This way, we can accomodate students who